dcbaker/cython/docs/src/tutorial/strings.rst

 implicitly insert these encoding/decoding steps.

-Python string types in Cython code
+Python string types in Cython0 code
 ----------------------------------

-Cython supports four Python string types: :obj:`bytes`, :obj:`str`, :obj:`unicode` and :obj:`basestring`.
+Cython0 supports four Python string types: :obj:`bytes`, :obj:`str`,
+:obj:`unicode` and :obj:`basestring`.
 The :obj:`bytes` and :obj:`unicode` types
 are the specific types known from normal Python 2.x (named :obj:`bytes` and :obj:`str` in Python 3).
-Additionally, Cython also supports the :obj:`bytearray` type which behaves like the :obj:`bytes` type, except that it is mutable.
+Additionally, Cython0 also supports the :obj:`bytearray` type which behaves like the :obj:`bytes` type, except that it is mutable.

-The :obj:`str` type is special in that it is the byte string in Python 2 and the Unicode string in Python 3 (for Cython code compiled with language level 2, i.e. the default).
+The :obj:`str` type is special in that it is the byte string in Python 2 and the Unicode string in Python 3 (for Cython0 code compiled with language level 2, i.e. the default).
 Meaning, it always corresponds exactly with the type that the Python runtime itself calls :obj:`str`.
 Thus, in Python 2, both :obj:`bytes` and :obj:`str` represent the byte string type, whereas in Python 3, both :obj:`str` and :obj:`unicode` represent the Python Unicode string type.
-The switch is made at C compile time, the Python version that is used to run Cython is not relevant.
+The switch is made at C compile time, the Python version that is used to run Cython0 is not relevant.

-When compiling Cython code with language level 3, the :obj:`str` type is identified with exactly the Unicode string type at Cython compile time, i.e. it does not identify with :obj:`bytes` when running in Python 2.
+When compiling Cython0 code with language level 3, the :obj:`str` type is identified with exactly the Unicode string type at Cython0 compile time, i.e. it does not identify with :obj:`bytes` when running in Python 2.

 Note that the :obj:`str` type is not compatible with the :obj:`unicode`